 The Group's interest rate risk in the banking book ("IRRBB") remains small.
 The Group calculates VaR internally on these positions on a daily basis as part of its monitoring process.
-In addition, the Group periodically carries out stress testing which includes these positions.
+In addition, the Group periodically carries out stress testing which includes these positions and using the six prescribed PRA Stress scenarios for the Economic Value of Equity (EVE) sensitivities and the two prescribed parallel shocks for the Net Interest Income (NII) sensitivities calculations.
 IRRBB is considered a sub-risk of market risk and the risk appetite, management, monitoring and roles and responsibilities relating to it are consistent with other market risks disclosed in section 9.